cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 **Platforms** enable developers and operators to deliver applications and services faster by providing and managing common capabilities.
-Platforms bridge between platform users and platform capability providers, and are developed and maintained by platform teams.
+Platforms bridge between platform users and platform capability providers, and are built and maintained by platform teams.

 **Platform capability providers** develop and maintain the capabilities offered